-Matthew - Presents Jesus as King of Israel, the Christ, Son of David, Messiah greater than Moses.
-Mark - Presents Jesus as Suffering Servant of the Lord; probably the earliest Gospel.
-Luke - Presents Jesus as the Son of Man, the perfect man, providing salvation for all humanity.
-The most complete biography of Jesus.
-John - Presents Jesus as the divine, eternal Son of God who came to earth in human form.
+- Matthew Presents Jesus as King of Israel, the Christ, Son of David, Messiah greater than Moses. - Mark Presents Jesus as Suffering Servant of the Lord; probably the earliest Gospel. - Luke Presents Jesus as the Son of Man, providing salvation for all humanity.
+The most complete biography of Jesus. - John Presents Jesus as the divine, eternal Son of God who came to earth in human form.
 The most theological and symbolic of the Gospels.